soryy708/broker-poc/README.md

 ## Execution

+-   To start the database, run `npm run start-db`
 -   To start the web server, run `npm run start-dev`

 Note: This command works only with the non-production build